 We have good news for you: our page "How to define the skill in the company" will help you to see clearly.

-How to detect skills in my organization?
+How can I detect every skill in my organization?

-The role of AI in the detection of skills
+The role of AI in skills detection

 What are the main categories of skills ?